By Warren Haack

 This film will appeal to not only enthusiasts of Silent Cinema but to Rail fans and Historians as well.
 When accompanied by live music it will keep you at the edge of your seat, breathless and wondering where it is headed, as the plot thickens and more problems develop simultaneously, right up to the final moments.
 Kudos to the people who found and restored this masterpiece to be enjoyed by today’s audiences!

-The restored SIGNAL TOWER has its world premiere at San Francisco Silent Film Festival on Thursday, May 2, 7:00 pm at the Castro Theatre.
-Kevin Brownlow will introduce the film and Stephen Horne and Frank Bockius will provide live musical accompaniment.
-Following the screening Gwenda Young will sign her new book Clarence Brown: Hollywood’s Forgotten Master.
+The restored SIGNAL TOWER had its world premiere at San Francisco Silent Film Festival on Thursday, May 2, 2019 at the Castro Theatre.
+Kevin Brownlow introduced the film and Stephen Horne and Frank Bockius provided live musical accompaniment.
+Following the screening Gwenda Young will signed her new book Clarence Brown: Hollywood’s Forgotten Master.

 Copresented by The Skunk Train, Mendocino Railways and California Historical Society, currently exhibiting “Mark Ruwedel: Westward the Course of Empire and Overland to California: Commemorating the Transcontinental Railroad.”